yichi-yang/ELC-Survey-Platform/documentation/deploy.md

     Note you need to replace `example.com` with your domain.

-    If you are using a webserver other than Caddy, you need to:

-    1. For `/api/*` and `/django-admin/*` run a reverse proxy to the UNIX socket that Gunicorn is listening on (`/run/gunicorn.sock`).
-    2. For the rest, serve from some directory containing static files (e.g. `/var/www/html`).
-The webserver should first check to see if a matching file exists.
-If so, it should serve that file; if not it should serve index.html.
-This allows the frontend (single page app) to handle routing internally.
-    3. Set up SSL termination.
-The webserver should listen for https traffic on port 443, and redirect all http traffic to port 443.
-It should have a valid certificate (you can use letsencrypt).

     > :warning: **Warning**:
     > Caddy automatically gets certificates from letsencrypt and configures
     > https for you if you have a public domain, set up DNS correctly, and